thinkful-ei-bee/spaced-rep-server-laurel-enrique/README.md

  nextWord: the untranslated word the user will be tested on,
  wordCorrectCount: number of user's correct attempts on respective word, wordIncorrectCount:number of user's incorrect attempts on respective word,
- totalScore: user's total correct answers for all words in that
+ totalScore: user's total correct answers for all words in that language

 ### POST /api/language/guess
 Request body for this route requires a key, "guess",  whose value is the user's guess for the word in question